AREKAI

 Thy journey hath begun.”

-His strikes were brute, his steps stiff, and when told to meditate, he often fell asleep with his hooves in the pond.
+His strikes were brute.
+His steps stiff.
+When instructed to meditate, he often fell asleep with his hooves in the pond.
 But he listened.
 He trained.
 He stayed.

-One day, the Mentor handed him a puzzle scroll:
+One day, a Mentor handed him a puzzle scroll: five letters, one word.
+The mule answered with three.

-But the mule stayed.
-He learned the rhythm.
+Yet the mule endured.
+He learned rhythm.
 He headbutted not to rise, but to understand.
-And when the Mentor asked if he’d stay and climb the ranks, he simply said:
+When asked if he would climb the ranks, he answered simply:

 “I was not made to fight upward.